 Easy Baked Cod recipe for tender buttery flaky fish with a crispy coating.
 Light and healthy baked fish recipe ready in about 25 minutes!

 My cod recipe is a go-to healthy way to make fresh fish!
-For more crowd-pleasing, light seafood meals, be sure to also try my Garlic Butter Salmon and Baked Tilapia.
+For more crowd-pleasing, light Seafood Meals, be sure to also try my Blackened Salmon and Baked Tilapia.

 Sabrina’s Baked Cod Recipe